-We are located one block North of Highway 70 in Savery, Wyoming.
+The Little Snake River Museum is located at 13 County Road 521 N; one block North of the Highway in Savery, Wyoming.

 Former students at the Savery School

-The old school today; housing the main building of the museum: Exhibits, office, gift shop, community kitchen and dining room, and bathrooms.
+The old school today; housing the main building of the museum.
+It now hosts exhibits, office, gift shop, bathrooms, community kitchen and dining room.

-Both museums are free and opened 7 days a week in the summer and fall and are mostly handicapped accessible.
+Both locations are free and opened 7 days a week from May to October and are handicap accessible.